top of page

 My Mom's Encouragement

-I learned not to be so afraid of what people said, or the songs they sang about me.
+I learned not to be so afraid of what people said - or the songs they sang about me.
 I got through humiliation by laughing at myself and by laughing with the people laughing at me.
-Inward grace taught me to love myself “just as I am,” and eventually inner JOY sprung forth and blossomed in my life from rightly responding to these experiences.
-The grace of God has much to do with being grateful and seeing the lovely parts of life.
+Inward grace taught me to love myself "just as I am," and eventually inner JOY sprung forth and blossomed in my life from rightly responding to these experiences.
+The Grace of God has much to do with being grateful and seeing the lovely parts of life.

 High School Years

-that we had preserved all those years with a silver crown.
-I guess what I was supposed to learn about being different by having a silver cap on my tooth was accomplished.
-My mom saved her money, and my teeth were finally fixed to look normal, which included a permanent bridge in my mouth, maybe to remind me to smile and to remember God has a plan to use difficulties to create beauty when I respond with grace.
+Eventually, my body caught up with these inner transformations.
+Thankfully, my legs grew stronger, and I became more athletic.
+In tenth grade, I became a gymnast, a diver on the swimming team, and a girls’ basketball player.
+During a basketball game, a girl charged into me and knocked out the front tooth that we had preserved all those years with the silver crown.
+Perhaps whatever I was supposed to learn about being different by having a silver cap on my tooth was accomplished.
+My mom saved her money and paid for me to get a permanent bridge in my mouth.
+It reminded me to smile and to remember God has a plan to use difficulties to create beauty when I respond with grace.

 College